 "Challenging boundaries, universal in reach, and overwhelming in impact, 'LOVING' speaks to our spirit and resilience, our capacity for bliss, and our longing for the shared truths of love.
 It moves the conversation beyond old stereotypes and shifts the narrative to where it should have been all along: two people in love can be any two people, regardless of gender, orientation, or any other human-created divide," they added.

-Recounting how they began combing through history for these images that have survived the tides of time, Neal and Hugh revealed that their journey began with one photograph they stumbled upon in an antique shop in Dallas, Texas.
+Recounting how they began combing through history for these images that have survived the tides of time, Treadwell and Nini revealed that their journey began with one photograph they stumbled upon in an antique shop in Dallas, Texas.

 Dated somewhere around 1920, the photograph depicts two young men embracing and gazing at one another and clearly in love.
-It sparked in Neal and Hugh a curiosity to figure out how this image survived into the 21st century.
+It sparked in the pair a curiosity to figure out how this image survived into the 21st century.

 "Once committed to the project, the collectors searched for tell-tale signals that might indicate a love relationship, most importantly the expression in the eyes, followed by body-language that might be as subtle as a glancing touch," states the press release.

-Neal and Hugh also observed recurring themes throughout their collection that wove a common thread through decades, centuries, and countries.
+Treadwell and Nini also observed recurring themes throughout their collection that wove a common thread through decades, centuries and countries.
 "For example, beginning in the mid-1880s, and continuing through the 1920s, posing under an umbrella was a common element, perhaps signal, that the two men were engaged in a romantic relationship," the release revealed.

-Another theme that emerged early on was the Photo Booth photo strip which was popular with couples for decades.
-As such, the anonymity of the Photo Booth was a safe place for a couple, as they could act as the subject, the photographer, and developer," it added.
+Another theme that emerged early on was the photo booth photo strip, which was popular with couples for decades.
+As such, the anonymity of the photo booth was a safe place for a couple, as they could act as the subject, the photographer and developer.